jamesrcounts/VariantSpark/kubernetes/README.md

 -----

 ### Other Information and Notes
- - Heptio tokens time-out, if the connection to the Kubernetes dashboard fails, simply re-fresh the page.
+ - AWS-IAM-Authenticator (was named 'Heptio') tokens time-out, if the connection to the Kubernetes dashboard fails, simply re-fresh the page.

  --------
  ### Future Work